Waowam/Manga/README.md

 # Manga
 First attempt to create a japanese anime  dedicated website .
+Noticed, this is also a test.